Spacejnk/TriviaGame/README.md

 # Trivia Game

 *  #### Totally Trivial Trivia
-*  #### You have 4 questions to answer based on some of the United States history and it independence.
+*  #### You have 4 questions to answer based on some of the United States history and it's independence.
-   * Their is a start button with 50 seconds to countdown
+   * Their is a start button with 50 seconds to countdown.
-   * You will have a choice of
+   * After questions are answered your results will display correct answers.
       * Correct
       * Unanswered
       * Wrong